Zirientis/apcs2/PROTOCOL.md

 representation of the game to be updated, and for clients to transmit information about player actions to the server.

+When the server needs to change the state held by the clients, it will send a ServerStateChanged message, containing the changes to be made.
+The ServerStateChanged message contains a subtype, indicating what kind of change is to be made.

+When the client needs to send input to the server, the client will send a ClientSendInput message containing the input.
+The server MUST respond with a ServerInputRecieved message indicating that the message was recieved.
+If the client does not recieve this confirmation, it should alert the user to potential network connectivity problems.
+Proper handling for dropped input is not currently implemented.

 ## General Packet Description ##
 (numbers given above the diagram are byte offsets from the beginning of the packet)